WPManageNinja/fluent-affiliate-docs/guide/getting-started/what-is-fluentaffiliate.md

+---
+title: What is FluentAffiliate?
+description: Learn what FluentAffiliate is and how this WordPress affiliate management plugin helps you create, manage, and grow powerful affiliate programs with zero technical headache.
+---

 # What is FluentAffiliate?

 Welcome to **FluentAffiliate** your all-in-one solution for building, managing, and growing a powerful affiliate program right inside your WordPress site.